A brand-new day for business.

 Microsoft Word, Excel, PowerPoint, Outlook and OneNote now run better than ever on OS X. Each app works seamlessly with Microsoft Office apps on other devices, providing a consistent experience everywhere.

 Developers everywhere are creating business apps that harness the power of the Mac platform, which is reinventing how employees communicate and collaborate on projects.

 Mac has always been a powerhouse for creatives.
 But now it’s enabling business users everywhere to create beautiful content, whether retouching images or using 3D models to prototype new products.
 Creativity is now open to every line of business.

 With modern development tools, companies are using Mac to create engaging app experiences for customers and employees.
 And because OS X and iOS share many of the same key frameworks, developers can build once and easily deploy to multiple platforms.

 Swift is an innovative programming language that enables developers to easily build business apps that run on OS X, iOS, watchOS and tvOS.

 Thanks to built-in support for mobile device management, Mac can be managed with many of the same controls that IT uses for other platforms.
-And with the Apple Device Enrolment Program and Volume Purchase Program, a Mac can set itself up automatically out of the box with everything employees need.
+And with the Apple Device Enrolment Programme and Volume Purchase Programme, a Mac can set itself up automatically out of the box with everything employees need.
 No system imaging required.

 OS X was designed with advanced technologies that work together to constantly monitor, encrypt and update each Mac.
 And built-in tools like FileVault 2 and Gatekeeper help secure corporate data and protect users from malware without requiring additional software.

-Because Mac is designed to be simple and intuitive, employees need less support from traditional help desk services.
-Many employees can be fully sufficient with just a few self-service resources.
-For additional help, Apple offers support programs from AppleCare so that employees can get the assistance they expect from any Apple product.
+Because Mac is designed to be simple and intuitive, employees need less support from traditional help desk services, and many employees can be fully self-sufficient with minimal help from IT.
+For additional help, Apple offers support programmes from AppleCare so that employees can get the assistance they expect for any Apple product.